 indicated they planned to offer a complete locomotive later on but no product was introduced.
 Finally, in

 for two or three rail operation.
 This was Mantua's first full-page ad.
-The Consolidation was offered
+The banner read "First Time Ever Offered".

 trains were made of die-cast metal, and became very popular.
-Eventually Mantua became the leading hobbyist brand
+All this was taking place at the same time that

-the Reading Atlantic was added.
+the Reading Atlantic with a Belpaire firebox was added.
 It was priced at $37.50 ready-to-run or $25 for the kit.
 Also

-introduced in 1938 was Mantua's patented HO "Ready-Laid Track," available in straight and flexible 18 inch sections.
+introduced in 1938 was Mantua's patented HO 'Ready-Laid Track', available in straight and flexible 18 inch sections.

 By the end of 1938, the line included locomotives, cars, couplers, and track - everything needed to get started

 in HO scale.
-The word "Toy" was dropped from the company name and it became Mantua Metal Products Co.
+The word 'Toy' was dropped from the company name and it became Mantua Metal Products Co.
+The Pre-war era

 one of these companies.
 From 1942 through 1945, production of Mantua model railroad products was suspended.